joe-engalan/VMKata/README.md

 Valid coins go into the coin slot
 Invalid coins go into the coin return
 Coin types shouldn't know their value
+Refactor CoinCollection to use a collection like a map?

 Done